Arthur William Devis: Life

 Devis was born in London, the nineteenth child of the artist Arthur Devis and his wife Elizabeth Faulkner.
 Devis was the younger brother of the painter Thomas Anthony Devis (1757–1810) and of the schoolmistress and grammarian Ellin Devis (1746–1820), teacher, among others, of author of Maria Edgeworth and Frances Burney (later novelist Madame d'Arblay).

 He followed his elder brother Thomas Anthony in becoming a pupil at the Royal Academy Schools in 1774 and like his brother exhibited at the Free Society of Artists, of which in 1768 their father had become president, and at the Royal Academy.
 Early on he came to the notice of Sir Joshua Reynolds.

 He was appointed draughtsman on the British East India Company's packet Antelope in a voyage in 1783, under Captain Henry Wilson.
 In her he was injured in an encounter with Papuans near the Schouten Islands and was then wrecked on the Pelew Islands before proceeding to Canton and thence to Bengal.
 During his voyages, the artist received arrow wounds, one of which inflicted permanent injury on his lower jaw.
 During his time in Bengal, he painted a portrait of Sir William Jones, at the time a judge in Fort William.
 The painting now hangs at the British Library.

+In 1794 Devis made what was considered an unwise marriage to an actress Anna Maria Coombes.
+Leaving his wife in India he decided to return to England in January 1795.

 He was back in London by 1795 and is recorded on 21 July 1797 as living at 27 George Street, Hanover Square, where he was insured by the Sun Assurance Office.

+His first wife Mrs Coombes travelled from India to Lisbon, then Paris and finally to Verdun where she died in a debtors prison in 1805.
+Devis married Margaret Lanchester at St Martin-in-the Fields on 26 August 1806.
+They had two daughters Ellin (1810-1826) and Isabella (1811-1885).
+Isabella married her cousin, author and poet Martin Farquhar Tupper.